bibblio/related-content-module/README.md

 # Installation

-The Bibblio "related content module" (JS and CSS) can be installed with bower by running:
+The Bibblio "related content module" (JS and CSS) can be installed with [Bower](https://bower.io/#install-bower) by running:

 ```
 bower install bibblio-related-content-module